GeminiDRSoftware/astrodata/CONTRIBUTING.md

 intimidating than an issue, but the only real difference is that you are contributing code.

-Otherwise, the process is basically the same; contributers weight in, the situation is discussed as needed, and at the end of the discussion the code is improved.
+Otherwise, the process is basically the same; contributers weigh in, the situation is discussed as needed, and at the end of the discussion the code is improved.
 There's no "finality" to a PR.
 There is always time to dicuss the changes as carefully as with an issue.

 If this still feels too complicated or intimidating, feel free to raise an issue or contact a maintainer directly.